 4: IN UPWARDS SHIFTS

-We definitely favor these “clean” shifts for upwards assisted shifts as compared to for the downwards ones.
+We definitely favor these “clean” shifts for upwards assisted shifts as compared to the downwards ones.
 This is because of the following many advantages given to us by shifting on the lower finger rather than on the higher finger:

 - our absolute positional sense of where we are on the fingerboard is stronger for the lower fingers than it is for the higher fingers